-- concise, transparent, intelligible and easily accessible; - written in clear and plain language, particularly if addressed to a child; and - free of charge.
+- Concise, transparent, intelligible and easily accessible; - Written in clear and plain language, particularly if addressed to a child; and - Free of charge.

 These requirements are about ensuring that privacy information is clear and understandable for data subjects.
-This policy includes how the School deals with its overall privacy responsibilities and includes, as annexes the particular notices that apply to parents and pupils and those pupils over the age of 17.
+This policy includes how the School deals with its overall privacy responsibilities and includes, as annexes the particular notices that apply to parents and pupils and those pupils over the age of 17 and those pupils who have left.
 The relevant annex should be read by the appropriate data subject along with this overarching policy.
-Separate Privacy Notices have been produced for Staff, Governors and volunteers.
+A separate Privacy Notice has been produced for Staff, Governors and volunteers.